Degrees Top - Information Technology - Data Infrastructure

 - Completion of at least one year full-time study or equivalent in a degree course at a higher education institution

 - You do NOT require an ATAR for entry into this course

 - If you do not meet any of the four minimum entry requirements, you may be able to apply for entry under special admissions provisions including mature age or disadvantage

-Tuition fees for international students can be found on the TAFE NSW International website.
+Tuition fees for international students can be found on the TAFE International website.

 There may be additional costs to purchase resources required for individual subjects.
-The course coordinator can advise you of any additional course costs.
+The course coordinator can advise you of any additional course fees.

 If you have extensive relevant and current industry experience or you’ve recently completed studies in a related field, you may be eligible for exemptions from similar subjects in the Bachelor of Information Technology (Data Engineering).

 Courses for which recognition will be granted include, but are not limited to, diploma and advanced diploma qualifications in information technology, networking, network security, network engineering, communications engineering, database design, systems administration and software development.

 Talk to your course coordinator to see if you’re eligible.
 You are required to attend class until you are advised that your application for RPL has been successful.

 Note: Your application for RPL will assess your prior learning against the outcomes of this course.
 RPL is only granted against full subjects.
 Partial RPL will not be granted.